coffeetycoon/Coffee-Tycoon/README.md

 ## Future Updates

 ### v1.7.1 - Rewards Rebalance
-- Changed rewards on all achievements
+- Rebalanced rewards on all achievements

 ### v1.8 – Notifications & UI Tweaks
 - Added notifications for **new Achievements and Upgrade Packs**